ycc789741ycc/HOG-BGR-with-visualization/README.md

 HOG feature descriptor, a kind of feature transform before we put our image into SVM or NN.

 In this API, I split hog feature into BGR channel respectively, it's a little different from hog in skimage, but this API still support grayscale image.
+This API divides orients of gradient into 9 bins and each bin represent 0 20 40 60 ...
+160.

 Furthermore, due to hog's performance has some relationship with tuning parameters, so this repository provides hog visualization both before and after doing block normalization.

 ## Environment
 Python>=3.9.1
 numpy>=1.20.0